top of page

 It is this pressure that can lead to problems.
 Rushing to clean out, donate, or sell often leads to regret in the end.
 Even for items that may not have much market value, there can be substantial sentimental value.
 Often, this sentimental attachment has not been clearly expressed.
 We should take time to allow for family members, family friends, or other heirs to have a chance to share their feelings especially as to any belongings that may not be specifically mentioned in a will.

 This need not take a long time.
 But pausing to really assess what is present can be helpful.
 Closets and dresser drawers can sometime yield up items that were long forgotten or perhaps even unknown to family members.
 Developing a written inventory can be helpful when considering how to proceed, especially if there are family members or other interested parties who do not live nearby.
-The process of creating a written inventory may lead to important questions and discussions that can uncover information about various items that can be critical when it come time to arrive at a possible market valuation.
+The process of creating a written inventory may lead to important questions and discussions that can uncover information about various items that can be critical when it comes time to arrive at a market valuation.

 What a Qualified Appraiser Contributes at This Stage